Best MCP Servers for React Native Developers

 Author: GitHub (official) | Tools: 20 | Context cost: ~8,000 tokens

 React Native projects are dependency-heavy.
-A typical app pulls in React Navigation, Expo modules, native UI libraries, state management, and a handful of platform-specific packages.
-When something breaks after an upgrade -- and it will -- you often end up searching GitHub issues to find out if it is a known problem and how others solved it.
+When something breaks after an upgrade, you end up searching GitHub issues to find out if it is a known problem.

 {